dungdinhanh/dungdinhanh.github.io/_pages/about.md

 <span class='anchor' id='news'></span>

 # 🔥 News
+- *2025.04*: I will join Amazon Australia as Applied Scientist Intern
 - *2025.01*: One paper accepted to ICLR 2025
 - *2024.11*: One paper accepted to TPAMI
 - *2024.5* : I will join Adobe Inc. as Research Scientist Intern